mj1618/python-turtle-tutorial/README.md

 You will need the above shortest path algorithm, plus some of your own flare to figure out how to hit all plants.
 Start with what's called a "brute-force" algorithm: come up with every possible order of plants and solve for every order, then select the one that results in the least number of turtle steps.

+If you accomplish that, try to do it in a more efficient way than brute-force.